anjala-abdulrehman/Capstone-Project/SCOPE.md

-#  Indian Railways Dashboard (Kerala)
+#  Cats vs Dogs
 ### Project Overview:
-The Kerala Railways Dashboard project aims to create an interactive and informative dashboard that visualizes data for all trains running in the state of Kerala.
-The dashboard will provide insights into train schedules, delays, current locations, and other relevant metrics, offering a comprehensive view of the railway network in Kerala.
+With this project, I intend to understand how engaged people are with Cats vs Dogs content on Reddit and Derive metrics to understand - which of Cats and Dogs is Trending that Day;

 ### Project Objectives:

-1. Create an ETL job to fetch relevant information
+1. Create an ETL job to fetch relevant information from two - one of each of cat sub reddit and dog sub reddit thread
-2. Historic back-fill of Data
+2. Historic back-fill of Data (may be only a week)
 3. Decide important KPIs -
    a.
-Number of Trains running
+Number of Submissions
    b.
-Superfast Trains vs local
+No of comments
    c.
-Train accessibility vs Population Density
+Emoji count/implication
-   d.
-Num Trains on Time
+   d. max of upvotes/downvotes of posts every hour
    e.
-Num Trains Delayed
+Avg upvotes/downvotes for a day
-   f.
-Weekday delays vs weekend
+   f. % of posts with no comments
-   (More can be added)
+   g.
+No of Unique users engaging

 4. Dashboard creation